CM-Well/CM-Well/docs/API.Traversal.gqp.md

 >**Notes:**
 >* See [Traversal Operands](API.Traversal.Operands.md) to learn about **gqp** operands.
 >* The [ghost skips](API.Traversal.yg.md#hdrGhostSkips) behavior applies to **qgp** as well as **yg**.
 >* The **gqp** flag can be applied to both **consume** and **search** operations.
 Note that when using **gqp** with consume, it's possible to filter out the entire chunk and therefore to receive no results for some iterations.
-If in this case you receive a 204 error, but the position token in the header is different than the one sent, you still need to keep consuming.
+If in this case you receive a 204 return code, but the position token in the header is different than the one sent, you still need to keep consuming.

 ## Example: Filtering Person Infotons by Address Values ##